The Young, the Evil and the Savage: Plot

 A woman is drowned in a bathtub and then placed in a trunk that lands in a pickup truck going to St. Hilda College.
 Among the teachers is a newcomer, Mrs. Clay, a science teacher.
 In addition, there is a young teacher, Richard Barrett, a diving instructor, and the college gardener La Foret.
 There are only seven girls at the institute, as the others are on vacation.
 Arrived at the destination, the trunk is brought to the basement.

 Soon one of the girls, Betty Ann, who had gone to the basement, is strangled and taken away.
 The search for the missing girl begins.
-Jill claims she died and was killed by the gardener.
-All girls are told not to leave the rooms, but one, Lucille, has an appointment with her teacher Richard, with whom she has an affair.
-Nevertheless, Lucille decides to go out and goes to a small house on a hill, where she discovers Betty Ann's body and runs away.
+Jill claims Betty Ann is dead and was killed by the gardener.
+The girls are told not to leave their rooms, but one, Lucille, has an appointment with her teacher Richard, with whom she has been carrying on an affair.
+Lucille defies the lockdown and goes to a small house on a hill, where she discovers Betty Ann's body and runs away.
 She meets Richard and tells him everything.
 When they return, Betty Ann's body is gone.
-Lucille is desperate to leave school, so Richard advises her to pack three in the pool and wait for him.
+Lucille is desperate to leave school, so Richard advises her to pack and wait for him at the pool.

 Lucille returns to boarding school, and while she takes a shower, the gardener spies on her from a tree.
 She notices strange movements on the plant and returns to the room frightened.
 Another girl, Cynthia, takes a shower and is killed in front of the gardener.
-But this time, Jill finds the body, and the police are called.
+Jill finds the body, and the police are called.
 Shortly after the agents arrive, the gardener is killed.
 Lucille wants to escape because she believes Cynthia was accidentally killed in her place.
-Meanwhile, he entrusts himself to his girlfriend Denise and tells her about the date with Richard at the pool.
+Meanwhile, she entrusts herself to a classmate, Denise, and tells her about the date with Richard at the pool.
 As she has to be questioned by the police, she asks her friend to go to her place.
-Denise accepts and is attacked by the killer, but Jill, who has followed her, manages to let him run away.
+Denise accepts and is attacked by the killer, but Jill, who has followed her, intervenes, though the attacker escapes.
 The police dogs finally find the body of Betty Ann.